Short read: A Magical Mystery Tour of Beatles’ London

 Meet Richard P. just outside exit 1 of Tottenham Court Road Tube Stop.

-N.B. we make a short Tube journey to Abbey Road so getting a Day Travel Card or an Oyster Card – – is a good idea.
+N.B. we make a short Tube journey to Abbey Road so getting a Day Travel Card or an Oyster Card – “a ticket to ride” – is a good idea.
 The walk ends at the Abbey Road Studio, a three-minute walk from St. John’s Wood Tube Stop.

 LONDON WALKS REVIEWS